dymodi/dymodi.github.io/MLfolds/basics/Loss-Functions.md

 According to Professor Liang, a loss function Loss$$(x, y, \mathbf w)$$ quantifies how unhappy you would be if you used $$\mathbf w$$ to make a prediction on $$x$$ when the correct output is $$y$$.
 It is the object we want to minimize.

+One thing we need to keep in mind is that loss function is an individual topic independent of prediction models.

 ## Zero-one loss

 $$\text{Loss}_{0-1}(x, y, \mathbf w) = 1[f_{\mathbf w}(x) \ne y]$$